 Water: It goes without saying that water is essential for life.
 However, during allergy season it is even more imperative that you drink extra water to keep your mucus membranes moisturized so that they can do their job!
 I like to add lemon to my water for an extra dose of vitamin c.

-Sleep: Fighting off allergens is a tough job for a weakened immune system.
+Sleep: Fighting off allergens is a tough job for a bombarded immune system.
 It can zap your energy, leaving you fatigued and ready to grab for the sugar as a boost.
 Give it a rest (literally) by catching some extra z’s.
 Try to hit the sack a little earlier or sneak in a catnap in the afternoon if you can.
 You’re immune system will thank you.

 So there you have it.
 9 remedies I use to fight seasonal allergies for my whole family.
 As we have switched our diet to whole food, plant-based, we suffer the effects of allergies a lot less dramatically, if at all.
 However, if the pollen count is particularly high (and this spring it has been!), I go straight to these remedies to counter the attack!